What are campaigns and why use them?

 The more contacts you target the more likely you'll get a good number of responses; which makes your NPS score more meaningful.
 Another way to obtain a meaningful NPS score via targeting is by sending the the survey to a smaller pool of contacts from each client company, that way your sample represents your chosen segment.

-ConnectWise Manage users: using contact and/or company types to manage recipients
+ConnectWise Manage users: using contact types, company types or marketing groups to manage recipients

 The customization features in ConnectWise Manage (CWM) mean that you can do much of the management of campaign recipients there, before importing them to SmileBack.